 Homeless people are amongst the most vulnerable and at-risk groups during this pandemic.
 They are more likely to suffer from respiratory conditions and they will have very limited access to wash their hands regularly.
 On top of this, if someone is sleeping rough or in a crowded night shelter, it’s impossible to self-isolate.

 By receiving hot healthy and nutritious food, it boosts their immunity and reduces the need for them to get their daily meals in ways which would increase the risks.
-Our service is currently helping 'The Marie Trust', 'Help for the Homeless', 'Blue Triangle', 'B.J.O Amara Association' and 'Glasgow Night Shelter' to meet their demands for hot food.
+Our service is currently helping 'Blue Triangle', 'B.J.O Amara Association' to meet their demands for hot food.

 With your generous donation you have the capacity to help us in our endeavour.